What is Candida?

 - Restricts Fungal Growth to stop candida in its tracks,

-- Have a strong anti-oxidant effect to attacks fungus,
+- Have a strong anti-oxidant effect to attack fungus,

 - and a Direct Antifungal effect to prevent future growth of candida.

-Not suitable for people with serious hart conditions and during pregnancy.
+Not suitable for people with serious heart conditions and during pregnancy.

 Manna Candida Support contains:

-- Warburgia salutaris (Pepper Bark Tree), an antifungal herb, is the most valuable of the natural antimicrobials, and the bark and leaves have been used to treat yeast, fungal, bacterial and protozoal infections for centuries.
-This makes Warburgia not only excellent for helping treat bacterial infections such as chest infections (especially bronchitis) but also kills off the pesky candida Albicans fungi.
+An antifungal herb, is the most valuable of the natural antimicrobials, and the bark and leaves have been used to treat yeast, fungal, bacterial, and protozoal infections for centuries.
+This makes Warburgia not only excellent for helping treat bacterial infections such as chest infections (especially bronchitis) but also kills off the pesky Candida Albicans fungi.